GBuenaflor/01azure-aks-databricks-mlflow-azureML-deployment/README.md

 ----------------------------------------------------------
 # Azure Kubernetes Services (AKS) - Part 05
-# Azure Databricks, MLFlow and Azure Machine Learning deployment
+# Deploy and Serve Model using Azure Databricks, MLFlow and Azure ML deployment to ACI or AKS

 High Level Architecture Diagram: